Chapter 19:

 “Okay, boss.”
 Rionriv groaned sarcastically as she stomped away towards the cart.

 “And finally.”
 I inhaled, turning to hug the tree behind me.
-Reaching up and into the knot above me, I gripped the necklace that dangled two platinum rings from its thin chain—a remnant that had been hidden there by long-dead lovers.
+Reaching up, I trustingly dug my hand into the knot above me, where I gripped the necklace that dangled two platinum rings from its thin chain.

-“A necklace from this tree.”
-I tossed it to Aesandoral, who inspected it and then hung it around her neck.
+“A necklace from this tree, stowed by long-dead lovers.”
+Finally, I opened my eyes and tossed the object to Aesandoral, who inspected it before hanging it around her neck.

-“That’s pretty neat,” She remarked, tucking it into her shirt as she continued to scan the space.
+“That’s pretty neat,” She remarked, going to tuck it into her shirt before becoming distracted by the shiny jewelry.
 “And how do you know this stuff exactly?”

 “I, umm,” I stuttered for a moment.
 “I can’t reveal my method, obviously.
 It takes away from its magic.
 But I do know what I’m talking about.
 Guarantee it.”